frankcolaco/FunctionalProgramming/README.md

             - Collectors.groupingBy(classifier)

                  is to group the data based on the classifier.

+    - How Collector works internally?

+        - is an interface with higher order functions:
+            1. supplier() 2. accumulator() 3. combiner() 4. finisher() 5. characteristics() <- not a higher order function

+            + Supplier returns a supplier.

+            + Accumulator returns BiConsumer.

+            + Combiner returns a BinaryOperator.

+            + Finisher returns a function.

+            + Characteristics returns a Set.

+        - Inside Collector class there is a static class "ConnectorImpl" which has implementation for above classes.